Some people use their WordPress site like a blog, others use it like a website without blogging, and some do both.

 Most WordPress sites need 4 or more plugins – some have 20 or more.
 These small applications allow you to add interactive features like contact forms, maps, newsletter signups, blog subscriptions, slideshows, photo galleries, social media links and much more.
 There are also smaller scripts called widgets that are used to organize small tasks, like showing Archives or Latest Posts in the sidebar of a blog.

 It’s important to ask what a developer has in mind when he or she gives you a WordPress quote.
-Many will install WordPress using a one-click installation and leave you to it.
+Many developers will install WordPress using a one-click installation and leave you to it.
 This is not what most people have in mind.

-After installing WordPress, the developer should go through all the settings and prepare the framework.
+After installing WordPress, your developer should go through all the settings and prepare the framework.
 A really good article listing the work that should be done to complete a proper installation can be found at setting up a WordPress installation.

 Before asking for a quote, discuss the following with developers.